|||

 Both can be correct, in the right context.

-This post from David Smith reminded me that yyyy is the one most people are looking for.
+This post from David Smith showed me that yyyy is the one most people are looking for.
 When I was creating Obsidian templates for my weekly notes, however, YYYY was the correct choice.
-I finally understand why they aren’t and should not be interchangeable. ^1
+I finally understand why they aren’t and should not be interchangeable. yyyy gives you an independent 4-digit year, while YYYY gives the year relative to the week of the year. ^1

 Your assignment, should you choose to accept it, is to set yourself up with a keyboard shortcut to insert the correctly formatted current date wherever it’s needed.
 Text Expander and Keyboard Maestro are two capable paid options, or you can follow Johnny’s instructions to use the free utility, Raycast.
 There are others. ^2